Disjoint Set

 FIND-SET(x): return a pointer to a leader of a specific set.

 In a graph structure with myriad connected information in consistent alterations, computing the connectivity among the vertices play an important role in relevant studies.
-Such term provides a basis for the union-find algorithm, which is a widely practical algorithm in set related problems.
+Such term provides a basis for the algorithm, which is a widely practical algorithm in set related problems.

 In the context of union-find operation, frequently there are UNION and FIND-SET involved.
 Algorithms described below provide conceptual solutions in different approaches, in which the last one is the most superior design.